Chapter 1:

 “I don’t know where I’m going most of the time, I just go.”

-The girl snorts, and for the first time, I see a smile on her face, as her color lightens up a bit once more.
-“I wish I could think like that,” she continues, “things might be easier that way.”
+The girl snorted, and for the first time, I saw a smile on her face.
+“I wish I could think like that,” she said.
+“Things might be easier that way.”

-“You’re a weird person” she finally says, “but in a good way I suppose.”
+“You’re a weird person” she finally said, “but in a good way I suppose.”

 Weird can be good?
 I thought, trying to reassign how I processed the word.

-The girl then gets up, and it was only then that I noticed that she had been sitting.
+She then stood up, and it was only then that I noticed that she had been sitting the whole time.
 In fact, her entire form had become a lot more clear than from the first time I saw her.

-“This is my stop,” she continues, “I don’t know where your stop is, but I hope we can meet again.”
+“This is my stop,” she continued.
+“I don’t know where your stop is, but I hope we can meet again.”

 As I watched her form walk away, I noticed that she was walking in a straight line.